The Best GPS Tracking Systems for Trucks in 2023

 Are there different types of GPS tracking systems available for trucks and semi-trucks?

 There are two different types available: active and passive.
 Active tracking sends real-time data to the tracking system and passive tracking receives the data once the vehicle is back from the road.
+Which one is best suited to your trucking fleet, featuring trucks or semi-trucks, is down to whether you require real-time tracking or not.

 How long does it take to install a GPS tracking system on my trucks and semi-trucks?